 Since not everyone has time to smoke their meats over mesquite wood, this mesquite mix makes the perfect quick alternative.

-More homemade seasonings you may like
+More homemade seasonings and sauces you may like

 Homemade Mesquite Seasoning